BeryJu/hass-ticktick/README.md

 ## Exposed Services

 - `ticktick.add_task`

   Adding a task with title and content.
 Optionally, a `due_date` can be set.

+  The `due_date` can either be in the format of `+123`, which will create a Task due in 123 Minutes.

+  Otherwise, you can set `due_date` to an absolute date.
+This must be in a format supported by [dateutil](https://dateutil.readthedocs.io/en/stable/parser.html#module-dateutil.parser)
 - `ticktick.get_projects`

   Lists all projects and their ID.
 You can use the IDs to add a Task to a specific List/Project

 ## Google Assistant